 Numerous kinds of personality disorders exist, ranging from paranoia to narcissism to obsession.
-Any of these can make functioning in society, at work and in relationships very difficult.
+Any of these can impact functioning in society, at work and in relationships.
 However, most personality disorders are treatable.
-While medication has a role to play, talk therapy is usually the only way of really addressing the fundamental issues.
+While medication has a role to play, talk therapy is one way of addressing the fundamental causes.
 The following articles can provide some information on personality disorders and how to manage them.

 More Personality Disorders Articles

 Medically reviewed by Julie Dodson, MA, LCSW

 According to the National Institute of Mental Health, personality disorders directly affect approximately 9.1% of the population.
 There are 10 personality disorders in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), and they can all affect people in unique ways.
 In general, personality disorders tend to affect people’s sense of self and their relationships with others.
 People who live with a personality disorder may have no understanding of how their condition affects them.
 Understanding the symptoms and individual manifestations may lead to more detection and better outcomes for those living with personality disorders.